A Tale of two narratives?

 I heard this narrative from Pakistanis across the political spectrum when I served in Islamabad.
 Americans, many said, were hard-wired to let Pakistan down.
 Now, there’s a second narrative, well known to American audiences, that Pakistan takes American money, and then lies about what it’s doing.
 The arms and assistance given to Ayub Khan in the 1950s was not intended to be used against India, but that’s what Pakistan did, goes this account.

 Bhutto cheated Americans about Nuclear Program

-So by the time America came to Pervez Musharraf after the 9/11 attacks, the mistrust from the American side also ran deep, and continued to do so as, during the 2000s, Pakistan continued to profess its commitment to counter-terrorist tasks while surreptitiously following its long-time practice of supporting domestic groups that engaged in terrorism abroad.
-I heard this narrative when I first prepared to come to Islamabad, and it has only intensified; Pakistanis, many said, were hard-wired to betray America.
+So by the time America came to Pervez Musharraf after the 9/11 attacks, the mistrust from the American side also ran deep and continued to do so as, during the 2000s, Pakistan continued to profess its commitment to counter-terrorist tasks while surreptitiously following its long-time practice of supporting domestic groups that engaged in terrorism abroad.

 What will it take?
 Above all, I believe that for U.S.-Pakistani relations to improve, we will need a greater generosity of spirit on both sides, and a willingness to look beyond the artificial comfort of the two narratives we have about one another.